masterofobzene/UserScriptRepo/INFOS/Steam_dumb_comment_remover.md

 ### USAGE:
 ---------------
 On each game page you will now get a floating small window with two buttons: "Edit Phrases" and "Edit Replacement".
-The only explaination you need is that you put phrases between double quotes and separate them with commas.
+The only explanation you need is that you put phrases between double quotes and separate them with commas.

 ### WHY?: